Auqli/auqli-nexus/README.md

 **Your Connected Suite of AI Tools for Smarter Selling.**

-Auqli Nexus is your all-in-one suite of AI-powered tools built for sellers on Auqli.
+Auqli Nexus is an open AI-powered suite of tools built for anyone selling products online.
-From CSV conversion to AI-powered product research, supplier matching, copywriting, and creative generation — Nexus helps you sell smarter and faster, with less manual work.
+From product conversion to AI copywriting, product discovery, supplier matching, and creative generation — Nexus helps you automate repetitive tasks and grow your business faster.

-> Everything you need to grow your store, in one place.
+> Work smarter.
+Save hours.
+Focus on growth.

 ---

-## 🌟 Features
+## 🌟 Core Features

-### ✅ Shopify to Auqli Converter
+### ✅ Shopify CSV Converter (Phase 1 — Live)
-Instantly convert your Shopify CSV into the correct format for Auqli, with automatic category mapping and error correction.
+Instantly convert your Shopify CSV product data into marketplace-ready format.
+Supports automatic category mapping, error correction, and bulk processing.

+### 🚀 AI Copywriting Assistant (Phase 2 — In Progress)
+Generate high-converting product titles and descriptions in seconds.
+Save time on copywriting and make your product listings stand out.

-### 🚀 AI Product Search *(Coming Soon)*
+### 🔜 AI Product Search
 Discover trending and high-potential products using AI-powered market insights.

-### 🌍 AI Import Connect *(Coming Soon)*
+### 🔜 AI Import Connect
-Connect with verified global suppliers.
-Submit your product needs and let AI find your best sourcing opportunities.

-### ✍️ AI Copywriting Assistant *(Coming Soon)*
-Generate high-converting product descriptions and titles in seconds.
+Get matched with verified suppliers and importers worldwide, based on your product needs.

-### 📣 AI Social Post Creative *(Coming Soon)*
+### 🔜 AI Social Post Creative
-Turn your products into ready-to-share social content for Facebook, Instagram, TikTok, and more.
+Turn your products into scroll-stopping social media creatives, ready to post.

+---

+## 🌍 Who Is Nexus For?

+- ✅ Online sellers (Shopify, TikTok Shop, Auqli, Amazon, and more)
+- ✅ Product creators and dropshippers
+- ✅ Entrepreneurs launching new products
+- ✅ Marketers managing product listings and promotions
+- ✅ Anyone looking to automate product and content workflows

+> **If you sell or promote products online, Nexus speeds you up.**

 ---